 Our water works and water consumption are often necessary, but they can harm animals, plants, and other people.
-This may help explain why so many creatures that live in fresh water are endangered--aquatic animals make up about 60 percent of all endangered species in the United States.
-Smarter, more efficient practices and policies can help to ensure there's enough water for all life on Earth.
+This may help explain why so many creatures that live in fresh water are endangered—aquatic animals make up about 60 percent of all endangered species in the United States.
+Smarter, more efficient practices and policies can help ensure that there's enough water for all life on Earth.